In about 30 minutes you can repair the electrical wiring in almost any lamp—and make it safe as well.

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.

 Home centers and hardware stores carry basic lamp parts like sockets, cords and plugs.
-For hard-to-find parts and a wider selection of basic parts, visit a lamp repair shop (in the Yellow Pages under Lamps and Shades, Repair) or online.
+For hard-to-find parts and a wider selection of basic parts, visit a lamp repair shop or online.